varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

     had been received.

   Varnish:hitmiss
-    One of the 'hit' or 'miss' strings, depending on whether the request was a cache hit or miss.
+    In client mode, one of the 'hit' or 'miss' strings, depending on whether the request was a cache hit or miss.
 Pipe, pass and synth are considered misses.
+In backend mode, this field is blank.

   Varnish:handling
-    One of the 'hit', 'miss', 'pass', 'pipe' or 'synth' strings indicating how the request was handled.
+    In client mode, one of the 'hit', 'miss', 'pass', 'pipe' or 'synth' strings indicating how the request was handled.
+In backend mode, this field is blank.

   Varnish:side
     Backend or client side.
 One of two values, 'b' or 'c', depending